python/cpython/Doc/library/subprocess.rst

    ``True`` then all line endings will be converted to ``'\n'`` as described for the :term:`universal newlines` `'U'`` mode argument to :func:`open`.

-   If *shell* is :const:`True`, the specified command will be executed through the shell.
-This can be useful if you are using Python primarily for the enhanced control flow it offers over most system shells and still want access to other shell features such as filename wildcards, shell pipes and environment variable expansion.
+   If *shell* is ``True``, the specified command will be executed through the shell.
+This can be useful if you are using Python primarily for the enhanced control flow it offers over most system shells and still want convenient access to other shell features such as shell pipes, filename wildcards, environment variable expansion, and expansion of ``~`` to a user's home directory.
+However, note that Python itself offers implementations of many shell-like features (in particular, :mod:`glob`, :mod:`fnmatch`, :func:`os.walk`, :func:`os.path.expandvars`, :func:`os.path.expanduser`, and :mod:`shutil`).

    .. warning::